facelessuser/coloraide/docs/src/markdown/interpolation.md

 Color("red").steps("blue", steps=10)
 ```

 If desired, multiple colors can be provided, and steps will be returned for all the interpolation regions.
+When
+interpolating multiple colors, [piecewise interpolation](#piecewise-interpolation) is used (which is covered in more
+detail later).

 ```color
 Color("red").steps(["orange", "yellow", "green"], steps=10)